chaoxu/chaoxu.github.io/pages/open-problems.md

   \frac{\sum_{i=1}^n a_{\pi(i)}a_{\pi(i+1)}}{\sum_{i=1}^n b_{\pi(i)}b_{\pi(i+1)}}
   \]
   is minimized, where we define $\pi(n+1)=\pi(1)$.
   Is this problem NP-hard?
-Can we find approximation algorithm for this?
+Can we find an approximation algorithm for this?
 :::
 Motivation: One want to permute the axis of a radar chart to maximize the ratio of the areas of two data sets.